 “This is a particularly important feature because a lot of the studies we’re doing now – particularly Alzheimer’s disease prevention studies – go on for years,” Dr. Burke said.
 “We need that periodic external analysis to make sure the study medication is safe and the study can reach an outcome, whether that’s positive or negative.”

-Dr. Burke will speak more about his experiences with placebo and research studies during the StudyTalks Webinar: The Power of Placebo in Alzheimer’s Research on:
+Listen to Dr. Burke speak more about his experiences with placebo and research studies by watching StudyTalks: The Power of Placebo in Alzheimer’s Research.

 You also can learn about prevention studies at the Alzheimer Prevention Registry.